ledakis/simplesite-scale/readme.md

 # Simple site in AWS with scaling

-Assumption 1: This is to immitate a service running on Docker containers (serving a simple static site for now).
-The point to be made is that one can modify the dockerfile contents and create a bigger application (not including state per current design).
+_Assumption 1: This is to immitate a service running on Docker containers (serving a simple static site for now).
+The point to be made is that one can modify the dockerfile contents and create a bigger application (not including state per current design)._

-Assumption 2: Currently this was made in a personal AWS account.
+_Assumption 2: This was made in a personal AWS account.
 This means a few resources need to be created before the work even begins for the creation of the service infrastructure.
-There are two terraform directories one for the general infrastructure and one for the service itself.
+There are two terraform directories one for the general infrastructure and one for the service itself._

-Assumption 3: This will run from a personal machine, with the potential to be changed to work in a pipeline.
-As a result, the AWS credentials this runs from should have permissions to create the following resources in the plan.
+_Assumption 3: This will run from a personal machine, with the potential to be changed to work in a pipeline.
+As a result, the AWS credentials this runs from should have permissions to create the following resources in the plan._

-Assumption 4: An S3 bucket for the states already exists.
+_Assumption 4: An S3 bucket for the states already exists._

 Plan